 Naveegois a leading provider of cloud-first, distributed data accuracy solutions for seamless, end-to-end data quality and self-service Master Data Management (MDM).
 The NaveegoTM Complete Data Accuracy Platform leverages the Apache Hadoop open source framework to enable organizations to proactively manage, detect and eliminate data accuracy issues across all enterprise data sources in real-time–regardless of its structure or schema.
 It seamlessly connects to each source whether in the cloud or on-premise and scales effortlessly to ingest data streaming from data lakes, IoT devices and edge services to provide a single, holistic view of all information assets to create analytics ready information and ensure global data health.
 The solution is easy to install and adopt, and empowers businesses to start taking control of their data in just hours.
 For more information, call +1 231-346-4144, visithttp://www.naveego.comor connect with Naveego onLinkedInandTwitter.

 Shankho is a Marketing major in the Eli Broad College of Business, Michigan State University.
-He's involved with the Entrepreneurial community in East Lansing, as one of the co-founders of the sustainable streetwear startup, Art+Texture.
-Currently, he is a Digital Marketing and Sales Intern for Naveego, Inc. in Traverse City, MI.
+He's involved with the Entrepreneurial community in East Lansing, as one of the co-founders of a sustainable streetwear startup.
+He is currently navigating the world of B2B Marketing and Sales as a Digital Marketing and Sales Intern for Naveego, Inc. in Traverse City, MI.